HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 In order to properly implement and validate the work described above, several internal utilities were added related to scattering kernels.
 This includes code for easily evaluating scattering kernels at any alpha and beta point, as well as utilities for what is essentially exact sampling or integration for cross sections.
 These utilities are useful as they allow us to validate scattering kernel models better, are used directly in the new UCN-production models, and will hopefully facilitate future improvements.

-Lastly, NCrystal was improved in order to facilitate the HighNESS thermal neutron scattering school.
-These include for example better material creation via a python API.
-These tools were used during the thermal neutron scattering school held in May 2023 at the ESS.
+NCrystal was further improved in order to facilitate the HighNESS thermal neutron scattering school held in May 2023 at the ESS.
+In preparation for this school, new tools were added, including for example better material creation via a python API.